Are you concerned about the risks of bear markets and the wreck it could have on your retirement account?

-At the end of the day, each asset class is unique and all of them offer a different level of risk and the potential returns you can expect.
-This balance between the risk and the return will depend on what asset you choose.
+At the end of the day, each asset class is unique and all of them offer a different level of risk and potential levels of returns.

-Investing in bonds or treasuries is actually less risky than investing in stocks.
-This is because bonds come with the promise from the issuer to return the face value of the bond or the treasury after the term matures.
+Bonds and treasuries come with a promise from the issuer to return their face value after the term matures.

-What this means for investors is that if they buy a treasury worth $1000 for a 10-year term, they can rest assured that they will get back the $1000 at the end of ten years.
-Between now and then, treasury investors also get paid what is called as a coupon rate which is the interest one gets for buying the bond or treasury.
+What this means for investors is that if they buy $1,000 worth of T-Notes for a 10-year term, they can rest assure they will receive $1,000 at the end of ten years.
+During this 10-year period, treasury investors also get paid what is called a coupon rate which is the interest one gets for buying the bond or treasury.

 What are Treasuries and Bonds?

-Bonds can be issued by just about anyone; from sovereign nations to corporations and even local municipals.
+Anyone can issue a bond; from sovereign nations to corporations and even local municipals.
 Although there is a saying that all bonds are risk free, the truth is that not all bonds or treasuries that you buy are risk free.